 Engineered Wood Flooring for Kitchens

 At Grosvenor Flooring we recommend two collections for kitchen projects.
-GF by Grosvenor Flooring is our own-brand oak range — premium European oak in herringbone, plank and Versailles formats, sharp pricing, full online checkout, free samples and UK delivery.
-V4 Wood Flooring is the premium British design-led brand with the broadest format library on the market — particularly good for design-led kitchens and large open-plan layouts.
+GF by Grosvenor Flooring is our own-brand oak range: premium European oak in herringbone, plank and Versailles formats with sharp pricing, full online checkout, free samples and UK delivery.
+V4 Wood Flooring is the premium British design-led brand with the broadest format library on the market, particularly good for design-led kitchens and large open-plan layouts.

-Three things: stability, refinishability and the look.
-The multi-ply core stays flat through the temperature swings of a kitchen, the real oak wear layer can be sanded back and re-finished if life leaves a mark on it, and the surface is the same as a solid oak floor — so you get the warmth and character of timber without the seasonal movement that solid wood suffers from over UFH or a busy open-plan space.
+Yes, engineered wood is one of the best real-wood floors you can put in a kitchen.
+Three things make it work: stability, refinishability and the look.
+The multi-ply core stays flat through the temperature swings of a kitchen, the real oak wear layer can be sanded back and re-finished if life leaves a mark on it and the surface is the same as a solid oak floor, so you get the warmth and character of timber without the seasonal movement that solid wood suffers from over underfloor heating or a busy open-plan space.
 Solid wood in a kitchen is asking for trouble; engineered wood is the version that actually works.
+It is splash-tolerant rather than waterproof, so wipe spills up promptly and it will cope with everyday kitchen life for decades.
+For a deeper look see our guide to the best engineered wood flooring for kitchens.

 Choosing the Right Finish for a Kitchen